jekyll/minima/_posts/2022-02-02-inner-compass.md

 - Every action you take is a vote in the direction of the person you want to become

+- People don't back people who are right or wrong.
+They back people who have a backbone.

 #### **Quotes**

 - The only constant in life is change — Heraclitus

+- What you do speaks so loudly, I can’t hear what you’re saying — Ralph Waldo Emerson

 - Change happens automatically but for progress you need to work — Jess Sims

+- Go as far as you can see; when you get there, you'll be able to see further — J.P.Morgan

+- Worrying is like a rocking chair, it gives you something to do, but it gets you nowhere. — Erma Bombeck

 - The greatest predictor of your future happiness is your happiness today.
 Carpe Diem — Karen Peacock